 The focus of Fourth Grade History is Ancient Egypt and Ancient Greece and Rome.
 Students also study the fundamental elements of a civilization and how a society is influenced by geographical conditions and structural and economic factors.
 For example, students explore how the Nile’s seasonal floods enabled the Egyptians to progress from daily survival to “works of the mind.”
 Geographical work focuses on the Nile River, major cities, and geographical landforms in Egypt.
 Students read and analyze Greek myths in connection with Greek and Roman history.
 They also study the influence of Greek mythology in literature, art, science and politics in Western history and contemporary American society.

-In Fourth Grade, students choose the world language to study throughout the balance of their Country Day journey.
-In French and Spanish classes alike, they learn increasingly sophisticated ways of listening, speaking, and writing.
+In French and Spanish classes, Fourth Graders learn increasingly sophisticated ways of listening, speaking, and writing.
 Students begin working with short dialogues to become more comfortable speaking in sentences.
 They also use their knowledge base to write short dialogues and essays.
-They continue to learn about verb conjugation and to deepen their understanding of cultures.
+They continue to learn about verb conjugation and deepen their understanding of cultures.

 At Aspen Country Day School, teachers believe in the power of the arts not only to build children’s capacity for creative expression, but also to enrich their work in academic classes.
 In Fourth Grade, children leverage the tools, skills, and creative practices they have learned arts classes, putting them to use in social studies, English class, world language, and even math and science.
 Young artists are busy flexing their creative powers daily.